The Legacy (professional wrestling): Orton's championship reigns and various feuds (2009–2010)

-Batista was left on his own as a result of The Legacy attacking Shane McMahon, but continued to challenge Orton for the WWE Championship.
-Orton and Batista had a match at Judgment Day, but it ended with Orton intentionally slapping the referee to cause a disqualification, which meant that the championship did not change hands.
-In their rematch, however, which was held inside a steel cage at the Extreme Rules pay-per-view, Batista won the championship.
+Orton won the 2009 Royal Rumble match by last eliminating Triple H, who had just eliminated DiBiase and Rhodes.
+Throughout Orton's subsequent feud with the McMahon family, DiBiase and Rhodes assisted in various attacks on Shane McMahon and Triple H. Although Orton failed to capture the WWE Championship from Triple H at WrestleMania 25, The Legacy defeated Batista, McMahon, and Triple H at Backlash three weeks later, earning Orton the title per the match stipulation.
+After Orton lost the championship to Batista at Extreme Rules, The Legacy attacked and injured Batista in storyline on the following night's Raw, leading to the title being vacated and Orton regaining it in a fatal four-way match the following week.

-The following night on Raw, during Batista's celebratory speech, The Legacy attacked Batista, and injured him in storyline.
-This storyline was used to cover a real injury Batista had sustained.
-Orton then invoked his rematch clause, with the stipulation that he would win the title if Batista didn't show.
-However, as the 10-count progressed, Orton, Rhodes, and DiBiase were all attacked by a returning Triple H. The following week, a match was held to determine the new WWE Champion between Orton, Triple H, John Cena and Big Show, which Orton won.
 At The Bash pay-per-view, signs of dissention between DiBiase and Orton appeared when DiBiase argued with Orton backstage.
 Despite this, DiBiase and Rhodes both helped Orton retain his WWE Championship later that night against Triple H. This tension was later expanded upon when DiBiase's father booked Orton and DiBiase in a match on Raw while he was in charge; Orton won the match but the team showed solidarity later in the same evening by interfering in a WWE Championship contender match between Triple H and Cena, leading to it being ruled a no contest.
 This made the subsequent match at Night of Champions a triple threat contest.
 Similar tensions arose briefly in the group late in August when Rhodes' father, Dusty, booked Orton and Rhodes in a match on Raw.
 It quickly turned out to be a ruse with Dusty's intention to allow The Legacy to attack Cena, who was special guest referee.
 Despite the four standing tall together, Orton quickly gave an RKO to Dusty which angered Rhodes though he would fall in line.